zoom/zoomapps-sample-js/README.md

 The `dev` script will:

-1. Watch Vue.js files and built to the dist/ folder
+1. Watch JS files and built to the dist/ folder
 1. Watch Server files and build to the dist/ folder
 1. Start the application